BLF@BarrowLawFirm.com 843-352-1440

 • Evacuate.
 Know when to leave your home and move your family to safety.
 Listen to mandatory evacuations and follow orders.

-We want everyone to stay safe in the Lowcountry and avoid water damage when possible.
 Check with your insurance agent to discuss what’s right for you, and follow these simple flooding tips.
-As always, feel free to contact Barrow Law Firm for more information.